Emerald Lake Private Snowshoe Tour

 - Great Family Hiking Option

 - Top-of-the-line Gear

 Emerald Lake is the perfect half day winter snowshoe destination for couples, groups, and families looking to make the most of their time in Rocky Mountain National Park.
-This hike includes snowshoe rentals, transportation, entrance fees, and an outstanding guide dedicated to creating an unforgettable hiking experience.
+This hike includes snowshoes, transportation, entrance fees, and an outstanding guide dedicated to creating an unforgettable hiking experience.

-We will meet at the Estes Park Mountain Shop at 8:00am, where we will acquire our snowshoes and any last minute winter clothing.
+We will meet at your hotel in Estes Park or at the Estes Park Mountain Shop if you are traveling into town that morning.
 After introductions, your guide will drive you to Bear Lake Trailhead (9,475 ft.) in Rocky Mountain National Park.

 Our trail gradually gains elevation as we head into the winter subalpine forest.
 We catch a break as we pass by the stunning frozen Nymph and Dream Lakes, depending on the time of season we can hike across them.
 At Emerald Lake we will break to gaze upon the massive cliff face of Hallett Peak and the Continental Divide.
 After a warm drink and snack, we will head back a different way than which we came.
 Allowing us the opportunity to hike in deep snow, where we can experience the beauty of the winter wonderland away from the beaten path!